Connect with us

 Speaking to journalists during a recent tour of Vision 2030 flagship projects, Principal Civil Engineer David Amadi said the project was ahead of schedule by five months and was set to be ready next month ahead of the planned completion in August this year.

-“The dredging exercise when completed will increase the depth of the access channel and widen it to 300 metres at its narrowest point to enable the docking of larger vessels,” Mr Amadi said adding that the project will provide the port with the capacity to handle larger cargo volumes.
+“The dredging exercise when completed will increase the depth of the access channel and widen it to 300 metres at its narrowest point to enable the docking of larger vessels,” Mr Amadi said, adding that the project will boost the port’s capacity for larger cargo volumes.

 “The port’s capacity and efficiency will improve immensely, partly due to the modernization efforts being put in place with the acquisition of modern equipment to handle larger vessels and cargo volumes,” said Mr Toboso.